innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/README.md

 # InfoWorks ICM Ruby scripts

 This directory contains examples of tasks that can be performed using Ruby cripts.
-These are stored in sub-directories suffixed with a counter and a brief README.md description.
+These are stored in sub-directories prefixed with a counter and a brief README.md description.
 They can be either ICM UI scripts or ICMExchange scripts.

 ## UI scripts
 Scripts following the nomenclature `UI_script.rb` are run from within the ICM graphics interface.
 A quick way to get started is: